xylemase/TestingTools/README.md

 and Gomega packages.
 The messages may not be perfectly clear, but in my
 experience, you should:

-    a. `cd` up to the top-level git-managed directory, "TestingTools":
+    a.
+Do a `cd` up to the top-level git-managed directory, "TestingTools":
         `cd ../..`.

-    b. invoke `go mod init example.com` on the go test directory, like this:
+    b.
+Invoke `go mod init example.com` on the go test directory, like this:
         `go mod init example.com/Golang/Cards`

     c.
-Then invoke `go mod tidy`.
+Invoke `go mod tidy`.
 This will download `gomega` and `ginkgo`.

 6. Re-enter the go test folder: